Velocidex/Training/modules/capture_the_flag/preparation.md

    artifact and adding the MSI manually.
 This will produce a public serve URL which you can share.

-on all Windows machines install Velociraptor (XXXX is from the public share URL)
+on all Windows machines install Velociraptor (`XXXX` is from the public share URL)
 ```
 curl.exe https://ctf.velocidex-training.com/public/XXXX -o velo.msi
 msiexec /i velo.msi
 ```

 5. Add the following client monitoring
- - ETW.FileCreation
+ - `ETW.FileCreation`
- - TrackProcesses with sysmon.
+ - `TrackProcesses` with sysmon.

-# Prepare windows machine - MainVictim
+# Prepare windows machine - Main Victim

 This is the Windows Machine which will be breached.